What is Solute?

 A solute is typically a solid dissolved into a liquid.
 Salt is the solute that dissolves to form a saline solution in water, the solvent.
 On the other hand, water vapour is considered an air solute because nitrogen and oxygen are present in the gas at much higher levels of concentration.

 What is a universal solvent?

-A common solvent is a product that most substances are dissolved.
-Water is considered the common solvent because more compounds are dissolved than any other solvent.
+Water is considered the universal solvent because more compounds are dissolved into it than any other solvent.